Follow these two simple investing rules for stress-free investing when everyone else is freaking out about a stock market crash

 The graphic below shows the four major asset classes, along with some sub-classes, and the benefits and weaknesses of each.

-There are more sub-classes within each major asset class but these will be enough for the vast majority of investors.
+There are more sub-classes within each major asset class but these will be enough to protect you from most of a drop in the stock market.
 Holding a mix of the sub-classes within each asset class gives you a huge level of diversification across different factors that will smooth returns over each year.

 Your portfolio wealth may not surge along with your coworker’s who is invested completely in some hot technology stock, but you also won’t be left broke when that technology stock crashes.